moh3a/dyn/win_32/mlw/README.md

 # process injection

-- to run `win32_pi.c`, first create an exception for current folder
+- to run `pi.c`, first create an exception for current folder
 - install metasploit on your linux:

 ```bash